 ‘Catalysts’ are more commonly labeled as ‘Influencers’ in the social media world.
 A ‘Catalyst’ is able to attract a disproportionate number of responses to their posting contributions.
 In fact, the larger the number of responses that they can gain from a single post, the more influential and valued they are perceived.
 A good ‘Catalyst’ will gain a reputation and a following from those that value their contributions.
 It’s not a trivial task to become a catalyst/influencer in the social media world.
 They are sought after by advertisers because of the strength of their following.

 In the enterprise context, influencing in the advertising context may be less valued.
-However, ‘Catalysts’ will be commonly associated with innovation and positive change; something that should be important to all groups to differing extents.
-A strategy, marketing, or business improvement group would be positively impacted by the presence of Catalysts.
+However, ‘Catalysts’ will be commonly associated with innovation and positive change; something that should be important to all teams and communities to differing extents.
+A strategy, marketing, or business improvement community would be positively impacted by the presence of Catalysts.
 Alternatively, business process execution teams, who live by standard process compliance, could be disrupted negatively by a sizeable number of ‘Catalysts’.

 If the roles you aspire to are to be the change agent and/or disrupter of the status quo, then developing your skills to achieve the ‘Catalyst’ persona may be for you.
 However, you can’t just decide to become a ‘Catalyst’ overnight.
 The trick is to be able to consistently attract multiple responses on things you post; something you can’t control directly.
 Have a look at this question on Quora on how to become influential.
 Note that building relationships is a key pre-condition.
 Being seen as a reliable and constructive ‘Responder’ or ‘Engager’ could perhaps be a required step on the journey towards becoming a successful ‘Catalyst’.